-It’s important to know these qualities because your receptionist plays a significant role in your company.
-They set the tone for your customer service, and provide the first impression for your business.
+It’s important to know the vital qualities of a receptionist.
+No matter what type of business you run, your receptionist plays a significant role in your company because they set the tone for your customer service and provide the first impression for your business.

-So, what qualities make a good receptionist?
-That’s what we’ll talk about today.
+So, what are the qualities of a good receptionist?
+When you recruit a receptionist, what should you be on the lookout for?
+That’s what we’ll talk about today!

 A person’s attitude will always shine through.
-So, it’s crucial that your receptionist has a positive attitude.
-This will affect how he/she responds to different situations—good, stressful, and everything in between.
+So, it’s crucial that your receptionist has a positive one.
+This will affect how they respond to different situations—good, stressful and everything in between.

-- Stayed in positions for longer than four years and haven’t had more than 3 jobs in a five-year period
+- Has stayed in positions for longer than four years and hasn’t had more than three jobs in a 5-year period.

-You receptionist needs to be able to develop processes on the fly to stay on track and focused.
-That way, they’re prepared for the unexpected (which often happens in a crazy business environment).
+Organizational skills are vital for almost any business.
+Your receptionist needs to be able to develop processes on the fly in order to stay on track and focused.
+That way, they’re prepared for the unexpected, which often happens in a crazy business environment.

 So, how can you tell if a receptionist candidate is organized?
+Just like other qualities of a good receptionist, a test of organization is something else you can build into recruitment.
 You can start by asking how they prefer to set up calendars and contacts.

 Multi-tasking isn’t exactly the greatest thing for focus, especially on very creative jobs.
 However, the ability to multi-task is essential for receptionists.